The Board delegates the day-to-day management of Teachers' to our highly skilled executive team.

 Mr. Bruch has more than 25 years of experience in the information technology industry.
 He joined Teachers' in 1991 and has risen through positions of increasing responsibility throughout his career.
 Mr. Bruch holds both an undergraduate degree and an MBA (with distinction) from the Richard Ivey School of Business at the University of Western Ontario.

 - Senior Vice-President and Chief Financial Officer

-David McGraw and his team are responsible for corporate and investment finance.
-This includes compliance, risk analytics, performance measurement, data management, tax, operational due diligence, valuation and reporting and the CEO/CFO internal controls certification program.
+David McGraw and his team are responsible for corporate and investment finance; enterprise and operational risk management; and, process excellence for the organization.
+Finance responsibilities include risk analytics, performance measurement, data management, tax, operational due diligence, valuation and reporting and the CEO/CFO internal controls certification program.